quantifish/nzsf/README.md

 |     PAU      | Paua                   | *Haliotis iris*             | Pāua                 |
 |     SCA      | Scallop                | *Pecten novaezealandiae*    | Tupa                 |

+Other useful

-If you would like additional stocks added just let me know in the issues (please include a link to the shapefiles).
+If you would like additional shapefiles added just let me know in the issues (please include a link to the shapefiles).